exercism/gleam/exercises/concept/valentines-day/.docs/instructions.md

 ## 1. Define the approval

-For each idea your partner proposes, you respond with one of three options: yes, no or maybe.
+For each idea your partner proposes, you respond with one of three options: yes, no or Perhaps.

-Define the `Approval` custom type to represent these options as the following three cases: `Yes`, `No` and `Maybe`.
+Define the `Approval` custom type to represent these options as the following three cases: `Yes`, `No` and `Perhaps`.

 ## 2. Define the cuisines